T

 +

 While credit cards are widely accepted in hotels, restaurants, and larger shops in the Douro Valley, it's advisable to carry some Euros in cash.
-Smaller establishments, local markets, and some rural cafes may prefer or only accept cash.
-Having around €50-€100 per person for incidental expenses, tips, or smaller purchases should be sufficient for a few days, but this can be adjusted based on your spending habits.
+Smaller establishments, local markets, and some remote quintas may prefer or only accept cash.
+Bringing around €50-€100 per person for incidentals is a good starting point.

 Is it safe to drive in the Douro Valley?